Editor’s note: This post was originally published on 9/22/14 and has been updated for accuracy and comprehension.

 Sure, it can be awkward at first without experience, but as a business owner in the service world, the cold-hard truth is that you must possess some level of sales skill to actually make money and scale your business.

-Once you have a few leads, what do you I next?
+Once you have a few leads, what do you do next?

 If you don't have a sales process to funnel your leads through, then your sales are going to dwindle and you'll miss countless opportunities.